ccp84/dinogames_react/README.md

 ### Honourable mentions
 * Support and guidance from my mentor Lauren Popich
 * June '22 slack community for continued support and help with troubleshooting and user testing
-* Brian Holt's course Intro to React on Frontend Masters for the in depth introduction on up to date React technologies